mapbox/node-pre-gyp/README.md

 Then users installing your module will get your binary, if available, instead of a source compile.

+## Using S3 for hosting binaries

+The usage examples above and in the tests use Amazon S3 for hosting binaries.
+You can host wherever you choose but S3 is easy and can be integrated well with [travis.ci](http://travis-ci.org) to automate builds for OS X and Ubuntu.
+Here is an approach to do this:

+First, get setup locally and test the workflow:

+1. Create an S3 bucket and have your key and secret key ready

+2. Install node-pre-gyp globally

+    npm install node-pre-gyp -g

+3. Package and publish your build for a given platform

+    node-pre-gyp package publish

 # Modules using `node-pre-gyp`: